iotaledger/bee/bee-message/tip.md

 <i>Address Unlock Condition</i>, however there are additional transition constraints defined for the Alias UTXO state
 machine that can only be carried out by the `State Controller Address`, hence the distinct unlock condition type.

-The additional constraints are defined in [Alias Output Design](#alias-output) section.

 ##### Governor Address Unlock Condition

 An unlock condition defined solely for <i>Alias Output</i>.
 It is functionally equivalent to an
 <i>Address Unlock Condition</i>, however there are additional transition constraints defined for the Alias UTXO state
 machine that can only be carried out by the `Governor Address`, hence the distinct unlock condition type.

-The additional constraints are defined in [Alias Output Design](#alias-output) section.

 ##### Immutable Alias Address Unlock Condition